mpftesta0/autoint/README.md

 ### Run the Server

-Run `autoint` to start the server.
+Run `equip` to start the server.
 It will take requests through http://localhost:3000

 ### Customize your assistants